 Under certain circumstances, governing bodies may combine polling places into a single, accessible location with a single team of election judges.
 A copy of the ordinance or resolution establishing a combined polling place must be filed with the county auditor within 30 days after approval by the governing body or, in the case of multiple municipalities, all governing bodies.
+The county auditor must provide notice of the combined polling to the OSS.
 Separate returns are kept for each precinct involved.